ardanlabs/gotraining/06-error_handling/readme.md

 ## Exercises

 ### Exercise 1
 Create two error variables, one called InvalidValueError and the other called AmountToLargeError.
 Provide the static message for each variable.
 Then write a function called checkAmount that accepts a float64 type value and returns an error value.
 Check the value for zero and if it is, return the InvalidValueError.
-Check the value for greater than $1,000 and if it is, reutrn the AmountToLargeError.
+Check the value for greater than $1,000 and if it is, return the AmountToLargeError.
 Write a main function to call the checkAmount function and check the return error value.
 Display a proper message to the screen.

 [Template](exercises/template1/template1.go) ([Go Playground](http://play.golang.org/p/Rt3O-7ndtJ)) |
 [Answer](exercises/exercise1/exercise1.go) ([Go Playground](http://play.golang.org/p/cIVJqLzm4d))